Eli Wallach: Stage actor

 Wallach took classes in acting at the Dramatic Workshop of the New School in New York City with the influential German director Erwin Piscator.
 He later became a founding member of the Actors Studio, taught by Lee Strasberg.
 There, he studied more method acting technique with founding member Robert Lewis, and with other students including Marlon Brando, Montgomery Clift, Herbert Berghof, Sidney Lumet, and his soon-to-be wife, Anne Jackson.
 Wallach became Marilyn Monroe's first new friend when she became a student at the Actors Studio, once insisting on watching him perform in The Teahouse of the August Moon from the backstage wings, simply to see up close how experienced actors perform a two-hour play.
 She also became friends with his wife, Anne Jackson, also studying at the Studio, and would visit the couple at their home and sometimes babysit their new child.

 In 1945 Wallach made his Broadway debut and he won a Tony Award in 1951 for his performance alongside Maureen Stapleton in the Tennessee Williams play The Rose Tattoo.
 His other theater credits include Mister Roberts, The Teahouse of the August Moon, Camino Real, Major Barbara (in which director Charles Laughton discouraged Wallach's established method acting style), Luv, and Staircase, co-starring Milo O'Shea, which was a serious depiction of an aging homosexual couple.
 He also played a role in a tour of Antony and Cleopatra, produced by the actress Katharine Cornell in 1946.
-He exposed Americans to the work of playwright Eugène Ionesco in plays like The Chairs and The Lesson in 1958, and in 1961 Rhinoceros opposite Zero Mostel.
+He exposed Americans to the work of playwright Eugène Ionesco in plays including The Chairs and The Lesson in 1958, and in 1961 Rhinoceros opposite Zero Mostel.
 He last starred on stage as the title character in Visiting Mr. Green.

 The stage was where Wallach focused his early career.
 From 1945 to 1950 he and his wife, Anne Jackson, worked together acting in various plays by Tennessee Williams.
 The five years following, he continued only working on stage, not becoming involved in film work until 1956.
 During those years, however, they were generally having a hard time making ends meet.
 He recalls they were getting along on unemployment insurance and living in a one-room, $35 a month apartment on lower Fifth Avenue in the Village.
 When he did get offered early movie parts, he turned them down with no regrets, and very early in his career he explained his reasoning:

 He said that the stage was what attracted him most and what he "needed" to do.
-"Acting is the most alive thing I can do, and the most joyous," he stated.
+"Acting is the most alive thing I can do, and the most joyous", he stated.